ricardobna/docs/Tutorials/gettingstarted/Step12.rst

     }

-- And it should look like this
+- And it should look like this:

 |image0|